SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 DATA(ref_mand_param) = NEW another_class( ip1 = ... ip2 = ... ).

 "Older syntax, replaced by NEW operator
-"However, the CREATE OBJECT is required in dynamic object creation.
+"However, CREATE OBJECT is required in dynamic object creation.
 CREATE OBJECT ref3.
 "Type derived from already declared ref3 CREATE OBJECT ref4 TYPE some_class.
 "Corresponds to the result of the expression above
 ```